 Since I used very nautical type fabrics, I decided to call it Indigo Ocean

 I also used a little strip of red in the border to tie in with the red blocks scattered throughout.

 The is the other one I made using Indigos and white which still needs to be quilted.

 This is the pattern I used, including seam allowances.
 A skinny strip (1.5 x 5.5) is sewn on each side of the center rectangle (3.5 x 5.5).
 The finished block size is 5.5 square.
-The blocks are arranged by alternating them end to side and end to side and so on......
-I got this pattern from my friend Mary...not sure what the name of it is or who I should give credit to if it is an original design...so I apologize for that and if anyone knows...please holler....
+The blocks are arranged by alternating them end to side and end to side and so on....it was great fun to do.